teamsixzero/teamsixzero.github.io/_posts/2021-11-18-how-to-design-the-right-thing-first.md

 image_position: center center
 ---

-There’s more to great design work than what you see.
+There’s more to great UX design than what you see.

 In fact, there is incredibly important work to be done long before you even open Figma.